Kazgul1987/fvtt-module-popout/README.md

 ### jQuery global handlers and PF2e

 Pop-out windows now mirror jQuery's global event handlers so modules relying on them behave correctly.
-PopOut! has been tested with the Pathfinder Second Edition (PF2e) system.
+PopOut! has been tested with the Pathfinder Second Edition (PF2e) system, and for PF2e this cloning is always enabled to ensure skill check dialogs function in popped-out sheets.

 Due to the necessarily brittle nature of how this module is implemented, other modules may lack functionality or break completely when popped out.
 See the Compatibility section for a description of how you can fix this if you are module developer.